True Spirit (film): Reception

 rated 3 out of 5 and wrote "This is a family-friendly picture, wholesome and tailored for the American market -- although I suspect that director Sarah Spillane also shaped it to inspire teenage girls, in particular.
 Concluding, Byrnes appreciated Sarah Spillane, writing, "she does a good job within the constraints."
-Julian Roman ratings 3 out of 5, wrote in Movie Web, "True Spirit reminds that achieving the pinnacle of success takes every drop of courage."
-He praised the direction, writing, "Sarah Spillane does a fantastic job framing the totality of Jessica's experiences."
-Admiring Jessica Watson, Roman wrote, "Your spirit will soar seeing an admirable young woman prove every doubter wrong."

 Russ Simmons broadcasting on KKFI-FM (Kansas City) on his show 'Freeze Frame' rated the film 3 out of 5 and stated, "While it’s conventional to a fault, True Spirit is a respectable, family-friendly adventure."
 Stephanie Zacharek of Time Magazine describes the film as, "Mostly, an anthem of teenage independence and daring".
 Concluding Zacharek wrote, "True Spirit makes freedom on the high seas look like fun, a far cry from staring at a screen in your bedroom, waiting for your life to begin."
 Wenlei Ma of News.com Australia rated the film 3 out of 5 and wrote, "True Spirit has its flaws, but there is value in its earnest belief in the human spirit.